Spring, in Allegra's opinion, should have been the only month of the year.

 The very thought of him made her heart pound and ache.
 It had been so long since she had seen him.

 What if he had changed?
 Although Allegra had never met him, she knew him so well, and had even missed him through these weeks.
 He was so lighthearted, loud, and funny - for the most part, quite like Allegra herself.
 She had never spoken to him, of course, only seen him duel with her brothers and cousins.
 That meant she was not allowed to meet him.
 If Theobald and Ricardo found out their little sister even thought about speaking to him, a friend of the Montagues...
 Allegra would bring shame to herself and her family would hate her.
 Would her cousin Juliet like her any less?

-No, Allegra thought, banishing the horrible thought.
+No, Allegra thought, banishing the thought.
 Juliet is my best friend in the world!

-Romeo and the other gentleman stopped and grinned at Allegra as she laughed.
-Mercutio was in the middle of telling another joke to the tall gentleman, who prodded Mercutio in the arm and pointed at Allegra, who was still laughing uncontrollably, and Mercutio, for the first time in the history of Verona, Mercutio looked (and smiled) at Allegra Capulet.
+Romeo and the other gentleman stopped and grinned at Allegra as soon as she laughed.
+Mercutio was in the middle of telling another joke to the tall gentleman, who prodded Mercutio in the arm and pointed at Allegra.

 Allegra was still tearing with laughter.
-She gave Mercutio a subtle wave and disappeared into the book shop.
+She gave Mercutio a subtle wave and disappeared behind the garden wall.
 She stayed there until Mercutio and his friends were out of sight.